ranareehanaslam/ranareehanaslam/README.md

 # Muhammad Rehan Aslam

-## Machine Learning Engineer | CTO at Metex Labz
+## Machine Learning Engineer | Assistant ML OPS at Metex Labz

 👋 Welcome to my GitHub profile!
-I'm Muhammad Rehan Aslam, a seasoned Machine Learning Engineer and CTO with a passion for AI and ML Ops.
+I'm Muhammad Rehan Aslam, a seasoned Machine Learning Engineer and Assistant ML OPS  with a passion for AI and ML Ops.
 With over 8 years of experience in IT, I am committed to advancing the field of machine learning and artificial intelligence through innovative projects and continuous learning.

 ### 🌟 About Me
 - 🔭 Currently spearheading cutting-edge projects at [MetexLabz](https://www.linkedin.com/company/metexlabzofficial/).